Glover Park–Dupont Circle Line

-The Glover Park–Dupont Circle Line, designated Route D2, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Glover Park and Dupont Circle station of the Red Line of the Washington Metro.
-The line operates every 20-24 minutes during the day and every 40 minutes during the evening.
-Route D2 trips are roughly 20 minutes long.
+The Glover Park–Dupont Circle Line, designated Route D2, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Glover Park and Dupont Circle station of the Red Line of the Washington Metro.
+The line operated every 20–24 minutes during the day and every 40 minutes during the evening.
+Route D2 trips were roughly 20 minutes long.

 Background

-Route D2 operates daily between Glover Park and Dupont Circle station connecting Glover Park, Burleith, and Georgetown residents to Metrorail as there are no stations in Georgetown.
-Route D2 currently operates out of Western division.
-The line primarily uses 30ft Orion VII BRTs since the line primarily uses small buses due to ridership and DC's Small Bus Program, but sometimes utilizes regular 40 ft buses from Western.
+Route D2 operated daily between Glover Park and Dupont Circle station connecting Glover Park, Burleith, and Georgetown residents to Metrorail as there are no stations in Georgetown.
+Route D2 operated out of Western division.
+The line primarily uses 30 ft Orion VII BRTs since the line primarily uses small buses due to ridership and DC's Small Bus Program, but sometimes utilizes regular 40 ft buses from Western.
 During its times, the line would use Orion IIs and 30 ft Orion Vs prior to the 30 ft Orion VIIs.